Moramor/FillADP/README.md

 or computer is too slow.
 Try launching the tool again as they are not-systematic.

 Once the browser is launched when running filler.py you can reduce/unfocus the browser window.

+# CONFIGURATION

+start_date_str =            Date on which the filling should start (included) "JJ-MM-YYY" end_date_str =              Date on which the filling should end (included) "JJ-MM-YYY" morning_start_time_str =    Arrival time in the morning "HH:MM" in 24 hours format evening_end_time_str =      Leave time in the evening "HH:MM" in 24 hours format lunch_break =               Toggle lunch break time precision (If false, the lunch break minimal time of 45 mins will automatically be considered by ADP) lunch_break_time_start =    Lunch break start time "HH:MM" in 24 hours format lunch_break_time_end =      Lunch break end time "HH:MM" in 24 hours format domaine_name =              Name of the option in the "Domaine" menu poste_name =                Name of the option in the "Projet" menu enterinator =               To enterinate or not.
+Better to try without first